-Section 3A - Voting Procedure
+3A - Voting Procedure

-- 1. As an individual enters the polling location and approaches the poll clerks table, the required maps of the precinct, copies of the voter's bill of rights, voting procedure diagrams and descriptions, copies of election offenses, copies of official ballots, copies of complete text of measures, and diagrams of electronic voting systems posted or displayed in the polling location must be readily available for review by the voter. - 2.
-The poll clerk will ask for the individual's name and identification.
-(See page 9 for acceptable forms of identification.) - 3.
-If the person's identification verifies their qualifications and the poll books are checked or updated, an election judge will give the voter an initialed ballot within a secrecy sleeve.
-(Make sure to update all incorrect information contained in the poll book.) - 4.
-Other means for voters to obtain a ballot on Election Day at the polling place: - a.
-If the name doesn't agree with the preprinted poll book due to a name change, the poll clerk will correct the poll book if the individual is still a resident of the precinct. - b.
-If an individual does not show an acceptable form of identification, the individual may vote if a poll worker is willing to verify the voter as a qualified elector of the precinct. - c.
-If the individual cannot produce an acceptable form of identification, but is willing to swear that they are voting in the correct precinct, they may complete a Voter's Affidavit provided to them by an election judge. - d.
-If the individual has inadvertently come to the wrong precinct, the poll clerk is to direct them to the correct precinct using the precinct finder or map provided by the county auditor for just such purpose. - e.
-If the individual refuses to move to their correct precinct, the poll clerk shall notify an election board member to begin the challenge process and ask the voter to complete and sign the Voter's Affidavit.
-(See page 10 relating to the challenge process) - 5.
-Ballot in hand, the voter is to move to an open poll booth and mark their votes in secret. - a.
+- 1. As an individual enters the polling location and approaches the poll clerks' table, the required maps of the precinct, copies of the voter's bill of rights, voting procedure diagrams and descriptions, copies of election offenses, copies of official ballots, copies of complete text of measures, and diagrams of electronic voting systems posted or displayed in the polling location must be readily available for review by the voter. - 2.
+The poll clerk shall ask for the individual's name and identification.
+(See page 8 for acceptable forms of identification.) - 3.
+If the person's identification verifies his or her qualifications and the pollbooks are checked or updated, an election judge shall give the voter an initialed ballot within a secrecy sleeve.
+(Make sure to update all incorrect information contained in the pollbook.) - a.
+If the name does not agree with the preprinted pollbook due to a name change, the poll clerk shall correct the pollbook if the individual is still a resident of the precinct. - b.
+If the individual has inadvertently come to the wrong precinct, the poll clerk is to direct the individual to the correct precinct using the precinct finder or map provided by the county auditor for just such purpose. - 4.
+Ballot in hand, the voter is to move to an open poll booth and mark his or her votes in secret. - a.
 The poll worker should make the voter aware of the AutoMARK ballot-marking device since every voter is welcome to use it. - b.
-It is important to allow any voter to use the AutoMARK due to the fact some voters may not want to divulge a hidden disability such as illiteracy or dyslexia. - 6.
-Voters shall ask for a new ballot if they fill an unwanted oval by accident. - 7.
-After the ballot is marked, voters shall insert their ballot into the secrecy sleeve, bring it to the optical scan ballot tabulator, and insert the ballot into the machine for tabulation. - If the ballot has been marked incorrectly, the machine will identify the problem and give the voter an opportunity for second chance voting.
+It is important to allow any voter to use the AutoMARK due to the fact some voters may not want to divulge a hidden disability, such as illiteracy or dyslexia. - 5.
+Voters shall ask for a new ballot if they fill an unwanted oval by accident. - 6.
+After the ballot is marked, a voter shall insert his or her ballot into the secrecy sleeve, bring it to the optical scan ballot tabulator, and insert the ballot into the machine for tabulation. - 7.
+If the ballot has been marked incorrectly, the machine will identify the problem and give the voter an opportunity for second chance voting.
 (NDCC § 16.1-13-23) - a.
 The poll worker, standing at a discrete distance, may assist the voter (if requested) in either returning the ballot to the voter for second chance voting or in casting the ballot as is two ballots may be spoiled before the third must be cast as is. - b.
-If the voter chooses to cast the ballot as is, the election judge must tell them that the portion of their ballot incorrectly marked will not be counted. - c.
-If the voter still desires to cast the ballot as is, the voter is to press the "accept" button on the optical scan ballot counter. - 9.
-The ballot is immediately counted by the machine before it is deposited by the machine directly into the locked ballot box below. - 10.
-Ballots containing write-in votes will be automatically separated by the machine to the right side of the ballot box for easier counting of write-in votes after the polls close. - 11.
+If the voter chooses to cast the ballot as is, the election judge must tell the voter that the portion of his or her ballot marked with a conflict will not be counted. - c.
+If the voter still desires to cast the ballot as is, the voter is to press the "accept" button on the optical scan ballot counter. - 8.
+The ballot is immediately counted by the machine before it is deposited by the machine directly into the locked ballot box below. - 9.
+Ballots containing write-in votes will be automatically separated by the machine to the right side of the ballot box for easier counting of write-in votes after the polls close. - 10.
 Throughout the Election Day, members of the election board shall remain in the polling place to prevent fraud and to maintain order.
 Clerks, however, may work split shifts.

-Section 3B - Voter Qualifications
+3B - Voter Qualifications